NSW Work Injury Claim

 Do I need more than 15% WPI for work injury damages?

 The threshold is a central issue in NSW work injury damages.
-The exact pathway depends on the statute, assessment, and claim facts, so impairment evidence should be reviewed carefully before assuming eligibility.
+The exact pathway depends on the statute, assessment, accepted injuries, and claim facts, so impairment evidence should be reviewed carefully before assuming eligibility.

 Is a common law claim the same as workers compensation?